Skip to main content

 External Load Balancing: HAProxy + Keepalived

 Why it is required: In bare-metal or private cloud, there is no cloud provider to provision a load balancer in front of your cluster.
 You need a highly available entry point that distributes traffic across multiple Traefik instances and survives node failures.
-Benefits:
+Benefits: Architecture:

 Hardware Placement: Run HAProxy + Keepalived on dedicated VMs or control plane nodes (not as pods — they must survive cluster failures).